jdholtz/auto-southwest-check-in/README.md

 ## Configuration
 To set up a configuration file, copy `config.example.json` to `config.json`.

+**Note**: If you are using Docker, make sure to rebuild the container after editing the configuration file for your changes to be applied.

 ### Notifications
 #### Notification URLs
 Users can be notified on successful and failed check-ins.
 This is done through the [Apprise library][4].